jgsmith/militerm/README.md

 A text-based MMORPG engine written in Elixir, Militerm builds on the pattern of LPC muds with a core driver, mudlib, and content.

 Militerm provides the driver and scripting support to develop the core content.
-Content can be created through a web-based content creation system.
+Content is managed through files, allowing the use of a revision control system of your choice.

-See [the example game](https://github.com/jgsmith/militerm-example) for a demonstration.
+See [an example game](https://github.com/jgsmith/exinfiltr8) for a demonstration.

 ## Development